abrahamce/fusionpbx-sce-install/README.md

 ./install.sh --masternode
 ```

-You will be informed when installation is completed, now return to the SLAVE node and run:
+You will be informed when installation is completed, once that is done, return to the SLAVE node and run:

 ```
 cd /usr/src/fusionpbx-sce-install/debian